-Those who know me and follow me are used to seeing me publishing several resources, including whitepapers.
+Those who know me and follow me are used to seeing me publish several resources, including whitepapers.
 But this one is different!
-Typically, when it comes to whitepapers or books, I usually release them in BizTalk360 or Serveless360, a partnership that I have since many years, and you should expect to find it more in the future.
-However, this is the first whitepaper I have published under the DevScope umbrella, and I could be so proud of the result.
+Typically, when it comes to whitepapers or books, I usually release them through BizTalk360 or Serveless360, a partnership I have had for many years, and you should expect to find them more often in the future.
+However, this is the first whitepaper I have published under the DevScope umbrella, and I could not be prouder of the result.

-Note: not only I’m proud of the end result of this whitepaper, which I personally find this information very useful, but I’m also in love with my new corporate photo!
+Note: not only am I proud of the end result of this whitepaper, which I personally find very useful, but I’m also in love with my new corporate photo!

-I typically write about “stuff” I work on daily bases, and for the past months, I have been working a lot with Liquid Template to perform transformations on API Management.
+I typically write about “stuff” I work on on a daily basis, and for the past few months, I have been working a lot with Liquid Template to perform transformations on API Management.
 Liquid is an open-source template language created by Shopify and written in Ruby.
 It is the backbone of Shopify themes and is used to load dynamic content on storefronts.
 However, Azure API Management uses a subset of Liquid templating language to transform the body of a request or response: DotLiquid.

 If it is true that we can find excellent Shopify documentation, the same may not be that simple for DotLiquid, and I struggle a little to get decent examples of how to use Liquid Filters in API Management, and that was the main reason why I decided to write this whitepaper.